26 Ways to Cheer Up a Heartbroken Friend

 - Bring her to Sephora and convince her to splurge on that hot-pink lipstick or expensive skin cream.
 She’s worth it!

 - Get your dance on.
 Have a dance party at home with drinks and a ’90s throwback playlist, or head to a bar that you know has a good DJ and crowd of people dancing on Friday or Saturday night.

 - Invite her to a concert.
 If you can afford it, buy her ticket.

 - Go shopping and help her pick out a couple of new date outfits.

 - A breakup can deflate a gal’s self-esteem, so give her the gift of confidence.
-Make a list of everything that you love about her.
-Write it on a pretty piece of stationary and send it to her through snail mail.
+Make a list of everything you love about her.
+Write it on a pretty piece of stationery and send it to her through snail mail.

-Shop items perfect for a cheer-up gift basket below.
+Shop our favorite items for a cheer-up gift basket below.

 What’s your favorite way to cheer up a heartbroken friend?

 This post was originally published on January 25, 2016, and has been updated by Sacha Strebe.